 Key Lime Pie Recipe

-- 4-6 tablespoons lime zest (depending on how intense you want the lime flavor to be)
+- 4 to 6 tbsp lime zest (depending on how intense you want the lime flavor to be)

-- 2/3 cup honey (I tried this recipe with pourable organic honey and this thick organic honey.
+- ⅔ cup raw honey (I tried this recipe with pourable organic honey and this thick organic honey.
 I liked the thick honey the most)

-- 2 tablespoons coconut manna – also sometimes called coconut cream concentrate (this is what I used)
+- 2 tbsp coconut manna (also sometimes called coconut cream concentrate (this is what I used)

 - 1 cup almond flour (this is what I used)

-- The night before you plan to make this pie: Place cashews in a bowl of cool water and allow to soak overnight.
+- Place cashews in a bowl of cool water and allow to soak overnight.